 Looking for tips on how to read piano notes?
 Then you are in the right place.
-Reading sheet music and learning how to play the piano go hand-in-hand.
+Reading music and learning how to play the piano go hand-in-hand.
 To be able to understand what you are playing faster makes it even easier for you to enhance your creativity.

 Therefore, beginners and any other musician ought to understand the art of sight-reading as it is one of the essential skills to have.